-The course has no offerings planned right now
+The course has no instances planned right now

 Learning outcomes for the course